r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Onui:**

 H-huh!
-You mean you're leaving, {(M) mister /(F) miss}!?
+You mean you're leaving, [♂ mister /♀ miss]!?
 I thought you were going to come back to Grandpa's hermitage with us?

 ---